 8) The Paleo diet is still popular and is based on the idea that humans are genetically adapted to eat the foods available during the Paleolithic era, which was before agriculture.
 This means eating primarily fruits, vegetables, meat, poultry, fish, nuts, and seeds, but avoiding dairy, grains, legumes, and processed foods.
 Critics say that this diet is too limited and may not provide all the essential nutrients.

-9) The final new dietary trend for 2023 is a diet high in protein, with the idea that it keeps you feeling full longer.
+9) The diet high in protein, with the idea that it keeps you feeling full longer.
 Meat and dairy are still popular sources of protein but come at a cost to your health.
 There are also vegan protein powders for those who can't or don't want to eat meat.
 Finally, there are egg white protein powders made from pasteurized liquid egg whites.

 * Please do adequate research before trying any of these nutrition trends and diets, and always speak to your doctor before making a huge lifestyle change.

-Although these are currently the most popular new diets for 2023, there may be more in the coming years as researchers continue studying what nutrients are essential for our health and how they affect our bodies when consumed through food vs. when taken in pill form.
-Whatever the diet trend of 2023 is, one thing's for sure: it will be important to eat your fruits and vegetables every day to achieve a healthy lifestyle!
+Although these are currently the most popular newest diets trends for 2024, there may be more in the coming years as researchers continue studying what nutrients are essential for our health and how they affect our bodies when consumed through food vs. when taken in pill form.
+Whatever the diet trend of 2024 is, one thing's for sure: it will be important to eat your fruits and vegetables every day to achieve a healthy lifestyle!

 A balanced diet is essential for visibly beautiful and healthy skin.
 The skin is an organ that requires special care, and even if you are already nourishing your skin from the inside, it is important to nourish it from the outside as well.
 Get topical nutrition here.